Margaret Fulton: 1960s and 1970s

 The Margaret Fulton Cookbook was published by Paul Hamlyn in 1968 and was an instant success.
 By 1978 it had sold "more than two-thirds of a million copies".

 She returned to the Italian theme with the publication of her Italian Cookbook in 1973.
 The Canberra Times said the recipes were "simple, tested ... and where necessary adapted to suit the local scene"; however, Fulton was "able to add authenticity to the book by taking a trip to Italy and checking the fare at first hand".
 The author was quoted as recommending that cooks "look for the specialty ingredients in a good delicatessen or gourmet section of a large retail stores.
 Use only the best quality Italian olive oil and when using grating cheese like Parmesan or Romano, buy it in wedges and grate it as you need it."

 In October 1973, Fulton was appointed to the federal government's Interim Commission on Consumer Standards, which was formed to "reach as many groups as possible" and "find the areas where action" on standards was "most urgent".

 Interviewed in 1975, Fulton provided Italian and Chinese-style recipes for readers.
 She included in her advice for "young people setting up home for the first time" that they should "buy a couple of really good saucepans and, if possible, invest in an iron oven casserole ... they last a lifetime and these days are so attractive that they can be taken to the table".

-Following on from the popularity of late 1970s BBC television drama series The Duchess of Duke Street, set in London between 1900 and 1925, Fulton had a primetime television cooking show of 5-minute episodes based on recipes from the era.
+Following on from the popularity of late 1970s BBC television drama series The Duchess of Duke Street, set in London between 1900 and 1925, Fulton had a primetime television cooking show of five-minute episodes based on recipes from the era.

-In 1979, her interest in Chinese cuisine led to her leading a planned 23-day gourmet food tour, which would include "the finest restaurants" of Canton, Shanghai, Tsinan, Tsingtao, Kunming and Peking.
+In 1979, her interest in Chinese cuisine led to her leading a planned 23-day gourmet food tour, which would include "the finest restaurants" of Guangzhou, Shanghai, Jinan, Qingdao, Kunming and Beijing.
 Fulton said the tour would also visit "historical sites... communes, universities, factories and handcraft institutes".
 She also hoped there would be "a chance to see acupuncture procedures in a Chinese hospital".